cs-giung/course-dl-TP/README.md

 ## Overview

 Adversasrial examples can be generated via neural networks, and these special networks are called Adversarial Transformation Network.
 This repository verifies that ATN can be useful for adversarial training.
-The references are as follows:
+The references for ATN and PGD are as follows:

 * **Adversarial Transformation Networks: Learning to Generate Adversarial Examples** <br>
   *Shumeeet Baluja, Ian Fischer* <br>